Nord du Botswana

 - Woodcarving: Crafted into stools, drums, and animal figures, reflecting the region’s wildlife.

 Rhythm is central to communal life.
 The San perform healing dances like the Trance Dance, accompanied by clapping and chanting.
-The BaYei et Hambukushu celebrate with drumming and songs tied to fishing or harvests.
+The BaYei and Hambukushu celebrate with drumming and songs tied to fishing or harvests.
 Modern influences blend with traditional styles, creating vibrant performances at festivals like the Maun Festival.

 Cuisine & Food Traditions